nafizjiwa/REDUX-CORE-API/README.md

 - Redux has core APIs for creating and managing a store, dispatching actions and reducers.
 - Redux Toolkit and React-Redux offer additional APIs
 - Redux apps use one way data flow managed by the store
+    - State → View → Actions → State → View …
-    - STATE->DISPATCHED ACTIONS->STORE's RREDUCER->NEXT STATE
+    - STATE->DISPATCHED ACTIONS->STORE's REDUCER->NEXT STATE
 - CORE REDUX API'S ARE
     - createStore
     - combineReducers